ellakoa/postcard-poem/content/posts/watching-the-show.md

   Fisherman casting out for a catch
   Canoeists passing by with a splash
-  Detecting, looking for an interesting find
+  A Metal detectorist looking for a find
   Families rock pooling, and walkers, all kinds

   Shrimpers sweeping with wide nets